On Yang-Mills Stability Bounds and Plaquette Field Generating Function: Generating Function for Plaquette Field Correlations

-\end{enumerate} This bound is independent of the location and orientation of the $r$ plaquettes, and independent of the value of $a\in(0,1]$ and $g^2$. \end{thm} \begin{rema}\lb{rema4} The generating function extends to an entire jointly analytic function of the source strengths $J_i$, $i=1,\ldots,r$ and, by Cauchy estimates can be used to bound the $r$-plaquette scaled field correlations.
+where $\Delta^{-1}_1(0,0)$ is given in Eq. (\ref{DDelta}) and is finite for $d\geq 3$.
+By Griffths I \cite{GJ}, this bound extends to complex $J$. \end{rema} \begin{rema}\lb{rema4} The generating function extends to an entire jointly analytic function of the source strengths $J_i$, $i=1,\ldots,r$.
+By Cauchy estimates, it can be used to bound the $r$-plaquette scaled field correlations.
 We use the $\mathbb C^r$ version of the Cauchy bounds.
 Recall that, for $\mathbb C$, if $f(z)$ is analytic in the disk $|z|\,<\, R$, $R>0$, then $|(d^n f/dz^n)(z=0)|\,\leq\,n!\;[\sup_{z;\,|z|=R_0}\,|f(z)|\,]/R_0^n$, for any $0<R_0<R$ (see e.g. Ref. \cite{Hille}).
 In particular, the coincident point plaquette-plaquette physical field correlation is bounded by $\mathrm{const}\,a^{-d}$.
-The $a^{-d}$ factor is the same small $a$ behavior of the coincident point, two-point correlation of the derivative of the real scalar physical free field (see the Appendix).
-This singular behavior is a measure of the ultraviolet asymptotic freedom. \end{rema} \begin{rema}\lb{rema5} In obtaining the bounds on the scaled plaquette field generating function and correlations, we have used the group bond variable parametrization $U_b\,=\,\exp\left\{iga^{-(d-4)/2}\, \chi_b \right\}$.
-In the physically relevant $d=4$ case, $U_b=e^{ig \chi_b}$ and $\langle[\tr M]^\alpha\rangle_{\Lambda,a,g}$ is independent of the lattice spacing $a$, so that
+The $a^{-d}$ factor is the same small $a$ behavior of the coincident point, two-point correlation of the derivative of the real scalar physical free field (see Appendix A).
+Using the free scalar field as a reference, this singular behavior is a measure of the ultraviolet asymptotic freedom. \end{rema} \begin{rema}\lb{rema5} In obtaining the bounds on the scaled plaquette field generating function and correlations, we have used the group bond variable parametrization $U_b\,=\,\exp\left\{iga^{-(d-4)/2}\, \chi_b \right\}$.
+In the physically relevant $d=4$ case, $U_b=e^{ig \chi_b}$ and $\langle[\tr {\cal F}^s]^r\rangle_{\Lambda,a,g}$ is independent of the lattice spacing $a$, so that

 For the thermodynamic limit or subsequential limit, we drop the subscript $\Lambda$, so that we have